CChapmanbird/FastEMRIWaveforms/docs/source/general/docs_main.rst

 FastEMRIWaveforms Publications
 ================================

-The Fast EMRI Waveforms papers can be found at `arxiv.org/2104.04582 <https://arxiv.org/abs/2104.04582>`_ and `arxiv.org/2008.06071 <https://arxiv.org/abs/2008.06071>`_.
-Below is a brief description of the model.
-Please refer to the paper for plots and more detailed information.
+The Fast EMRI Waveforms paper can be found at `arxiv.org/2008.06071 <https://arxiv.org/abs/2008.06071>`_.
+Below is a brief description of the paper, including plots.
+Please refer to the paper for more detailed information.

 Fast EMRI Waveform models are built for fast evaluation of the EMRI waveform summation equation, given by (`Drasco & Hughes 2006 <https://arxiv.org/abs/gr-qc/0509101>`_),